-- 29. Significant Transactions -refer to dealings of significant transaction size or those that could pose potential impact and material risk on the operations of the Bank or regulatory compliance and as such, would require board approval based on the bank's internal policies or as provided under the existing regulations.
-These significant transactions are disclosed in the audited financial statements, the annual report and in the disclosure reports submitted to the regulators. - 30.
+- 32. Significant Transactions refer to dealings of significant transaction size or those that could pose potential impact and material risk on the operations of the Bank or regulatory compliance and as such, would require board approval based on the bank's internal policies or as provided under the existing regulations.
+These significant transactions are disclosed in the audited financial statements, the annual report and in the disclosure reports submitted to the regulators. - 33.
 Significant Influence is the power to participate in the financial and operating policy decisions of the company but do not have control nor has joint control of those policy decisions.
-Significant influence exists when there is: - 30.1.
-Representation on the board of directors or equivalent governing body of the investee; - 30.2.
-Participation in policy-making processes, including participation in decisions about dividends or other distribution; - 30.3.
-Material transactions between the entity and its investee; - 30.4.
-Interchange of managerial personnel; or - 30.5.
-Provision of essential technical information - 31.
-Conflict of Interest is a breach of an obligation to the bank that has an effect or intention of advancing one's own interest or the interest of others that is grossly disadvantageous to the interest or potentially harmful to the Bank.
+Significant influence exists when there is: - 33.1.
+Representation on the board of directors or equivalent governing body of the investee; - 33.2.
+Participation in policy-making processes, including participation in decisions about dividends or other distribution; - 33.3.
+Material transactions between the entity and its investee; - 33.4.
+Interchange of managerial personnel; or - 33.5.
+Provision of essential technical information - 34.
+Conflict of Interest is a breach of an obligation to the bank that has an effect or intention of advancing one's own interest or the interest of others that is grossly disadvantageous to the interest or potentially harmful to the Bank. - 35.
+Risk Appetite Statement is the articulation in written form of the aggregate level and types of risk that a Bank is willing to accept, or to avoid, in order to achieve its business objectives.
+It includes qualitative statements as well as quantitative measures expressed relative to earnings, capital, risk measures, liquidity and other relevant measures as appropriate.